Ziang-Lu/Miscellaneous/Dev. & Work Commands.md

 # (By default, grep matches the given string/pattern even if it is found as a substring in a file.)
 grep -w 'unix' [filename]  # only match the whole words in a file

-grep -l 'unix' [filename]  # only print out the filenames
+grep -l 'unix' [filename]  # only print the filenames

-grep -n 'unix' [filename]  # also print out the line number
+grep -n 'unix' [filename]  # also print the line number

 grep -c 'unix' [filename]  # print line counts, rather than the lines themselves
 ```